Emerging Civil War welcomes back guest author Mark Harnitchek

-Mark Harnitchek retired from the military after 38 years of service and recently retired again from the aerospace industry.
-He is currently a full-time Civil War history buff and just completed his MA in American History at George Mason University.
+Mark Harnitchek retired from the Navy in 2015 after 38 years of service and recently retired again from the aerospace industry.
+He is currently a full-time Civil War history buff and recently completed his MA in American History at George Mason University.